Structure of Online EdD Programs

 Some online EdD programs require students to attend one or more on-campus intensives, also known as residencies.
 These intensives typically span three days to a week in length, and are generally held at the main campus of the program (although sometimes they are held at an off-campus location).
 EdD residencies provide students with the opportunity to meet course faculty and peers, participate in discussion seminars and dissertation writing workshops, attend networking events, and/or participate in other hands-on activities that enhance their understanding of essential concepts in research, education, and administration leadership.
 Students should note that programs generally expect students to cover the cost of transportation and lodging for residencies.
 While the length and content of EdD residencies vary across programs, a sample 3-day residency may look like the following:

-On OnlineEdDPrograms.com, we classify a program as online if it requires two or fewer campus visits per year.
-Programs that require more than two visits per year are classified as hybrid or campus programs.
+On OnlineEdDPrograms.com, we classify a program as online if it requires three or fewer campus visits per year.
+Programs that require more than three visits per year are classified as hybrid or campus programs.